HackBerkeley/Growler/README.md

 ```
 What this does is it takes the body and puts it in the center with `margin: auto`

 The rest of the code limits the size of the body, makes sure the background is white, positions it, and then puts a nice subtle drop shadow on it.
-The code åis pretty self explanatory.
+This s pretty self explanatory.

 In addition, the background color has been changed to a nice a lovely **menthe**.